 Reservations about the security and reliability of cloud-based systems are common, but they’ve established themselves as being more reliable than most network systems.

 Instead of storing data such as whitelists and credentials on a single on-site server, true cloud-based access systems are backed up on several different servers at many different locations, spread out geographically for safety.
 If one server location goes out or is damaged by any kind of event or disaster, the access control system and door controllers keep functioning without so much as a blip in service.

 How Do They Stack Up When It Comes To Mobile Access?

-But cloud systems aren’t the only ones that can be accessed remotely; most network-based systems – such as those from AXIS – work with mobile access, too.
+Cloud systems aren’t the only ones that can be accessed remotely.
+Most network-based systems, such as those from AXIS, work with mobile access too.
 Axis’ network-based systems have mobile apps and programs for accessing them at any time from a smartphone or web client, and some of their door controllers even connect and integrate with access control systems.
 Remote access is one area where cloud systems may work more natively, but the right network system can be just as powerful.